 Explore: During the pandemic, we gathered some links and information for our community to enjoy.
 We continue to add items here that we think will be of educational interest to families in the neighborhood.

-Celebrate Black History Month this February by checking out these resources:
+Celebrate Black History Month every February by checking out these resources:

 Local Philadelphia History: Learn about Philadelphia Civil rights icon and groundbreaking contralto Marian Anderson via online resources from the National Marian Anderson Museum and Historical Society As the first Black woman to perform with the New York Metropolitan Opera in 1955, Marian Anderson became an iconic figure in the struggle for civil rights.
 The Marian Anderson Historical Residence Museum is the Center for the Life and Legacy of Marian Anderson.